 Longines is one of the oldest Swiss watch manufacturers with an unparalleled history of invention, innovation, patents and awards.
 They are also responsible for some of the most beautiful watches ever made.
 Something of a Cinderella among the watch collecting fraternity until recently, Longines is now rightfully returning towards the elevated status they once held in the pre and post-war years when they competed head to head with the very best among the Swiss watch manufacturers.
 It is really only within the past three years that Longines vintage watches have returned to the admiration and popularity they deserve with values rising on average by 15 – 20% per year.
 On certain models however, such as the now legendary Longines Calibre.13ZN chronograph, prices have sky-rocketed.

-Here we have a perfect example of style and elegance from 1954 Here we have a perfect example of style and elegance from 1966 when Longines technically, were probably at their peak and competing head to head, on level terms with all of the top tier Swiss watch manufacturers.
+Here we have a perfect example of style and elegance from 1954 when Longines technically, were probably at their peak and competing head to head, on level terms with all of the top tier Swiss watch manufacturers.

-An immaculate 1954 vintage Longines 14ct gentleman’s dress watch with subsidiary seconds dial at 6 o’clock.
+It is an immaculate vintage Longines 14ct gentleman’s dress watch with subsidiary seconds dial at 6 o’clock.
 The outstanding features of this watch are its superb quality Imperial style watch case with its flying lug frames and a beautiful pure white dial with applied gilt indices, all a wonderful combination of simple elegance and pure class.
 This watch is in simply amazing condition in every aspect.

 The Watch Dial